 Applications for admission currently accepted for the Olympia Campus, Tacoma Program and Tribal Program.
 Tacoma and Tribal program applicants must have 90 quarter hour transferable credits for admission consideration.
 Both programs require a pre-application interview: Tacoma Program In-Take Interview form (PDF) or Tribal Program In-Take Interview form (PDF).

 Steps to Take

 - Apply online or by mail.
 Use the online application if you can pay the $50 non-refundable application fee by credit/debit card or check.
-Use the paper application if you cannot pay online or if you are residing outside of the United States.
+Use the paper application if you cannot pay online.

 - Request official transcripts.
 Evergreen accepts e-transcripts from other schools and colleges who are registered members with Docufide, National Student Clearinghouse, Naviance and Scrip-Safe International.
 Please make sure that your school or college is a registered member before you request your e-transcript.
 Official transcripts sent through the mail must arrive in a sealed envelope from the issuing school/college registrar.